storj/docs/app/dcs/code/static-site-hosting/custom-domains/page.md

     txt-my-website.storj.dev        IN      TXT     storj-tls:true
     ```

-1. Once DNS records from the previou command are set, double check they're set correctly with `dig`
+1. Once DNS records from the previous command are set, double check they're set correctly with `dig`

     ```bash
     # terminal